Kristen Wong, Licensed Mental Health Counselor, offering online therapy and clinical supervision in Washington State

 COUNSELING STRENGTHS & STYLE

-My style is honest, warm, and direct—grounded in curiosity, cultural awareness, and respect for each person’s values.
+I notice patterns in how people think, feel, and relate, and help bring clarity to what may be keeping them stuck.
+My style is warm, honest, and direct—grounded in curiosity, cultural awareness, and respect for each person’s values.

 Stack of books symbolizing education, 20 years of experience, and psychoeducation in counseling